A sharp increase in deaths of young Americans aged 10 to 19 years old has experts sounding the alarm bell.

 Dr. David Katz, founding director of the Yale University Prevention Research Center, referred to a ‘confluence of trends’ that he sees negatively affecting the lives of children in the United States and causing the increased death rates.
 Dr. Katz said, ‘Recent studies highlight the rising prevalence of both depression and opioid abuse in the U. S. Combine these with yet another feature of American life ‘the ubiquity of guns’ and there is a potent and ominous mix.’

-Other experts, such as Dr. Tina Cheng, John Hopkins Medicine director of the Department of Pediatrics, points out that ‘[s]ome have suggested that social media and cyberbullying may be contributing.
+Other experts, such as Dr. Tina Cheng, John Hopkins Medicine director of the Department of Pediatrics, point out that ‘[s]ome have suggested that social media and cyberbullying may be contributing.
 Others have pointed to growing income inequality.’

 Motor vehicle accident deaths also include deaths from distracted driving and distracted walking involving smartphones.
 Researchers also noted that a large number of young people killed in traffic accidents were found not to be wearing seat belts at the time of their fatal crash, 50% of those aged 15 to 19 years old, and 43% of children aged 9 to 13.